The VR/AR Lab's mission is to develop novel mixed-reality systems and experiences, focusing on the following aspects:

 Virtual Reality Body Image Intervention and Assessment Suite

-The VR BIAS project explores novel virtual-reality-based approaches to improve body image, i.e., how someone perceives, feels, and thinks about their body.
-Employing different variations of body illusions and distinct ways to assess distorted perceptions of the body, the project focuses on measuring how strongly participants experience avatar embodiment, how this improves their body image, and how they generally feel during the experience, by combining self-report and behavioral assessments with state-of-the-art psychophysiology.
+The FNR-funded CORE project VR BIAS explores novel virtual-reality-based approaches to improving body image, which is how someone perceives, feels, and thinks about their body.
+Employing different variations of body illusions and distinct ways to assess distorted perceptions of the body, the project focuses on measuring how strongly participants experience avatar embodiment, how this improves their body image, and how they generally feel during the experience by combining self-report and behavioral assessments with state-of-the-art psychophysiology.
 VR BIAS will develop innovative tools and techniques for research and clinical practice and contribute to current psychological and neurobiological theories of body image disturbance and eating disorders.
+The VR BIAS project is a collaboration between the VR/AR Lab and the Clinical Psychophysiology Laboratory (CLIPSLAB) at the University of Luxembourg.

 ChronoPilot